Long Term Condition Reviews Part 1 & 2

 Drug and Alcohol

 If you require support around drug or alcohol misuse Gateshead Evolve can help.
-You can refer yourself to the service by calling 0191 594 7821 or email Gateshead.email@example.com.
+You can refer yourself to the service by calling 0191 594 7821 or email firstname.lastname@example.org.
 Alternatively you can speak to your GP.
-We have two recovery support workers based in the practice.

 Nursing Home Reviews